duckdb/duckdb-web/_posts/2024-10-11-duckdb-tricks-part-2.md

 ## Computing Checksums for Columns

-It’s often beneficial to compute a checksum each columns in a table, e.g., to see whether a column's content has changed between two operations.
+It’s often beneficial to compute a checksum for each column in a table, e.g., to see whether a column's content has changed between two operations.
 We can compute a checksum for the `schedule` table as follows:

 ```sql